18F/handbook/pages/office-of-solutions/tech-operations.md

 We are technically under the Acquisition Services Fund (ASF), though our funding comes through overhead charged to TTS programs.

+**Mission:** Leverage innovative technologies to provide TTS users with seamless support by maximizing productivity, efficiency, and reliable access to data & systems while maintaining a secure, robust technology environment that drives continuous improvement, optimal performance, and user satisfaction across all operational aspects.
+**Vision:**  We strive to be a driving force behind organizational success by creating a future where technology empowers TTS users to work smarter, faster, and more securely.
+**Division Overview:**  Tech Ops provides security, compliance, infrastructure, and policy expertise to help procure, authorize, and manage TTS-wide hardware, software, and services.
+We work closely with various CIO organizations to confirm technologies used by TTS meet federal and GSA policies and regulations.

 ## Responsibilities

 ### Operational Support